Sunak gains valuable ally as Johnson camp challenged over scale of support

 She said everyone in the party will need to make “sacrifices” to prove to people the Tories can “unite”.

-Mr Johnson’s potential reinstatement has divided opinion even among his allies in the parliamentary party, including his former deputy prime minister and foreign secretary Dominic Raab.
+Mr Johnson’s potential return has divided opinion even among his allies in the parliamentary party, including his former deputy prime minister and foreign secretary Dominic Raab.

-Appearing on the broadcast round on Saturday morning, Mr Raab said “we cannot go backwards” and pointed out the ex-PM faces a probe into his actions over partygate.
+Mr Raab said “we cannot go backwards” and pointed out the ex-Prime Minister faces an investigation into his actions over partygate.

-Mr Raab backed Mr Sunak, saying he was “very confident” he would stand.
+He backed Mr Sunak, saying he was “very confident” the former chancellor would stand.

-He told BBC Breakfast: “I think the critical issue here is going to be the economy.
-Rishi had the right plan in the summer and I think it is the right plan now.”

 Moments after Mr Johnson landed back in the UK, ex-home secretary Priti Patel said he had her support – but his potential bid suffered a setback as former close allies Steve Barclay and Lord Frost urged colleagues to back Mr Sunak.

-Meanwhile, the ex-PM’s father Stanley Johnson predicted that his son would put his name forward and beat Mr Sunak in a head-to-head contest.
+Mr Johnson’s father Stanley predicted that his son would put his name forward and beat Mr Sunak in a head-to-head contest.

-Mr Johnson has so far won the support of six Cabinet ministers, including Ben Wallace, Jacob Rees-Mogg, Simon Clarke, Chris Heaton-Harris, Alok Sharma and Anne-Marie Trevelyan.
+The former PM has so far won the support of six Cabinet ministers: Ben Wallace, Jacob Rees-Mogg, Simon Clarke, Chris Heaton-Harris, Alok Sharma and Anne-Marie Trevelyan.

 But he was lagging behind in nominations, albeit ahead of Ms Mordaunt.